awslabs/benchmark-ai/docs/RFCs/DLAMI_bare_metal_executor.md

 * Read from scripts-exchange S3
 * Read from data-pull S3

+### How do we distribute the job-agents?

+wget/aws the tar from s3 seems the easiest option.

 ## Benchmark Execution

 Since we cannot use our typical 4-5 containers pod, we have to accomplish the same tasks on our own without docker.